keew13/titanic_survivor_ml/README.md

 # titanic_survivor_ml
-Predict who survived!
+Predict who survived!<br>
-This was just done from learning point of view and not competetively.
+This was just done from learning point of view and not competetively.<br>
-Notebooks used for reference are mentioned in the notebook itself!
+Notebooks used for reference are mentioned in the notebook itself!<br>
-We will come back to the Titanic Survival competition again in future.
+We will come back to the Titanic Survival competition again in future.<br>